Contargo/big-decimal-validator/README.md

 # License

-Validation is licensed under the Apache 2.0-license
+BigDecimal Validator is licensed under the Apache 2.0-license